vollborn/laravel-request-cast/README.md

 If you build an API and validate a request parameter as int, the value attached to the request object can still be a string.
 It only validates the content, but does not change its data type.

-This JSON body would result as a string in your controller, because it is a string in the request itself too:
+This JSON body would resolute as a string in your controller, because it is a string in the request itself too:
 ```json
 {
     "integer": "1251"
 }
 ```

 This package aims to fix this inconvenience.
-The same request will result as an int in your controller, if used correctly.
+The same request will resolute as an int in your controller, if used correctly.

 ## Installation